vesoft-inc/nebula-docs/docs-2.0/nebula-studio/deploy-connect/st-ug-deploy.md

 Studio on Cloud can be used on Nebula Graph Cloud Service.
 When you create a Nebula Graph instance on Nebula Graph Cloud Service, Studio on Cloud is deployed automatically.
 For more information, see [Nebula Graph Cloud Service User Guide](https://cloud-docs.nebula-graph.com.cn/en/posts/manage-instances/dbaas-ug-connect-nebulastudio/).
 For Docker-based and PRM-based Studio, you must deploy it.
 This article introduces how to deploy Docker-based and RPM-based Studio.
 -->

-This topic describes how to deploy Studio locally by Docker, RPM, tar and DEB package.
+This topic describes how to deploy Studio locally by RPM, DEB, tar package and Docker.

 !!!
 Note

-    You can also try some functions online in [Studio](https://playground.nebula-graph.io/explorer).
+    You can also try some [functions online](https://playground.nebula-graph.io/explorer) in Studio.

 ## RPM-based Studio